-A narcissist can coercively control someone out of perceived love, so the narcissist will influence the person into believing the narcissist is genuine, the narcissist loves and cares for the person, wants what is best for that person, or through perceived fear, whereas a narcissist is going to intimidate and threaten another into confirming to the narcissist’s demands, where people are too scared to stand up to the narcissist for fear of repercussions from the narcissist.
+A narcissist can coercively control someone out of perceived love, so the narcissist will influence the person into believing the narcissist is genuine, the narcissist loves and cares for the person, and wants what is best for that person, or through perceived fear.
+In contrast, a narcissist is going to intimidate and threaten another into conforming to the narcissist’s demands, where people are too scared to stand up to the narcissist for fear of repercussions from the narcissist.
 A narcissist will do all they can to keep control over their reality and the perceived reality of those around them.

-Nine signs some is trying to control your life without you realising what they are doing.
+Nine signs, someone is trying to control your life without you realising what they are doing.

 1. Controlling behaviour.

 A narcissist wants to influence you into making decisions that suit them.
-They want to discreetly gain control over your day to day life while influencing you into believing you’re making your own choices.
-Often a narcissist will do this through perceived love, where they’ll be claiming they want what’s best for you, or through perceived fear, where the narcissist will threaten with some form of punishment if you don’t tow their line, or from reactions of the narcissist’s silence in the past, so you fear upsetting them and do as they say.
+They want to discreetly gain control over your day-to-day life while influencing you into believing you’re making your own choices.
+Often a narcissist will do this through perceived love, where they’ll be claiming they want what’s best for you, or through perceived fear, where the narcissist will threaten with some form of punishment if you don’t tow their line, or from reactions of the narcissist’s silence in the past.
+Hence, you fear upsetting them and do as they say.

 A Narcissist will try to control your feelings.
 They’ll go all out to influence you into feeling a way that is of benefit to the narcissist.
 If a narcissist wants negative reactions, they’ll provoke anger.
 If they want praise, they’ll offer those acts of kindness to provoke feelings of gratitude, and a narcissist will expect eternal gratitude.